MmedaraU/study-notes/javascript.md

 # Loops
 A *loop statement* is used when we want to repeat some programming statements until a specified condition is reached.

-When looping over sets, the loop will iterate over each value in the same order in which they were added to the set.
-Sets are enumerable; they have methods that allow you to loop over each value in the set.
 ## The `while` loop
 ```js
 while (condition) {